James and Linda Mooney: ONAC’s Founders

 James Warren ‘Flaming Eagle’ Mooney, Linda Mooney, and Gary Tom, Piute Elder (pictured below), are the co-founders of Oklevueha Native American Church.

 Soon, the Mooneys were working with people outside of the prison.
-They began holding medicine ceremonies, pipe ceremonies, breath ceremonies, and others to serve the community.
+They began holding medicine ceremonies, pipe ceremonies, breath ceremonies to serve the community.

 Eventually, the Mooneys moved to south Utah County in Utah.
 There, even more people came to receive the healing benefits of the ceremonies.